SQream/sqream_docs/managing_release_notes/index.rst

 For more information, see :ref:`the_review_process`

+For more information about modifying other areas of the documentation, see :ref:`updating_other_areas_of_the_documentation`.

 Creating the Release Notes Page
 =================
 Once you've completed the above sections, you can create your actual release notes page.
 It's a good practice to document the release notes page **after** updating and/or documenting all new and/or updated features, which makes it easier to accurately and briefly summarize them.